My most financially lucrative career decision was all about career timing.

 But decide you must.

 Because if you don’t decide, you have already decided by default by not making a decision.

-There is tremendous value in verbalizing your ideas, aspirations and concerns with a career change advice professional.
+There is tremendous value in verbalizing your ideas, aspirations, and concerns with a career consultant.
 Then working with them as you transition into your new career.

 Final Word on Timing Your Change in Career

 After you have worked through the issues above and have implemented your decision, remember that a poor decision is usually better than no-decision.

 And even though we all want to make the right decision, a wrong decision that may cause some problems in the short term may actually have some positive spin-offs.

 Many successful people will tell you that the best learning times in their life were often a result of wrong decisions.

 If you feel it is time for a job change and you have carefully considered the issues outlined above, it might be time for a little risk.